Climate change is a very popular topic nowadays. Significant natural and climatic events are being linked to it.

 Environmental activists picture these consequences as apocalyptic.
 We hear these claims like “Billions will die”, “Life on Earth is dying”, “The world is going to end in 12 years if don’t address climate change”, and “Irreversible chain reaction to end our civilization” will happen (Shellenberger, 2019).

-According to the National Institute of Water and Atmospheric Research (NIWA), “climate change” is human-induced global warming of the earth caused by greenhouse gas emissions.
+According to the National Institute of Water and Atmospheric Research (NIWA), “climate change” is human-induced global warming of the Earth caused by greenhouse gas emissions.
 The biggest contributor to GHG is carbon dioxide emitted from fossil fuels used daily for energy.
 In New Zealand, methane from the agriculture industry is also a significant emissions contributor.
 (What is climate, 2016).

-Since the Industrial Revolution, from the latter half of the 18th century when the United States and the UK have transitioned from making things painstakingly by hand to mass productions using machines and factories, human activities have caused the earth to warm by 1°C (Industrial Revolution, 2019).
-These tiny increase in temperature have serious consequences.
-It will create more and frequent heavy rainfall, hot days and droughts as well.
-As the temperature continues to hike, so will the number of extreme weather and natural disasters (What is climate, n.d.).
+Since the Industrial Revolution, which began in the latter half of the 18th century when the United States and the UK transitioned from making things painstakingly by hand to mass production using machines and factories, human activities have caused the Earth to warm by 1°C (Industrial Revolution, 2019).

-For example, during summer a place will be mostly warm and dry while winter in the same place will be cool and wet.
-Different places also have a different climate.
-For instance, you may be living in the interior of Greenland with a polar chill climate where all throughout the year is very cold and dry.
-Or perhaps in inland Australia with the arid climate where the opposite is true.
-Very hot and dry all year long.
-Or in the damp tropical regions in Southeast Asia where you only have two seasons either rainy or dry season every year (Locsin, 2019).
+For instance, you may be living in the interior of Greenland, which has a polar chill climate that is very cold and dry throughout the year.
+Or perhaps in inland Australia, which has an arid environment, where the opposite is true—very hot and dry all year long.
+Or in the damp tropical regions in Southeast Asia, where you only have two seasons, either rainy or dry, every year (Locsin, 2019).

-How about climate change today, what is causing it?
+How about climate change today?
+What is causing it?

 The Earth’s temperature will continue to rise.